-One institution got made in 1848.

-It was called the Massachusetts School for Idiotic and Feeble-Minded Youth.

-It got made just for people with intellectual disabilities.

-A man named Dr. Samuel Gridley Howe made this institution.

-Dr. Howe helped open many other institutions around the country.
+An institution called the Massachusetts School for Idiotic and Feeble-Minded Youth got made in 1848.
+It got made just for people with intellectual disabilities by a man named Dr. Samuel Gridley Howe.
+Dr. Howe helped open many other institutions like this one around the country.